fantastic-pancake/pancakes-against-humanities/README.md

 # Pancakes Against Humanity

-### To Do:
-- Allow to login through facebook from game room
-- Write tests for all react components
-- Display user profile image in game list, player list and chat
-- Fix up the chat box so that chat messages scroll correctly
-- Finalize CSS

 ## Motivation
 A pancake twist of [Cards Against Humanity](https://www.cardsagainsthumanity.com/) where users can play one another remotely using pancake themed cards while interacting over live chat.